zoharsanchez/zero/README.md

 # zero
-Zero searches your slack channel for url's, and adds them to a google doc.
+Zero searches your slack channel for urls and saves them to a database.
+These urls are then made available in google docs!